What's going on

 When to ask for help

-"True intimacy is found not only in the words we speak but in the courage to remain present when the music stops playing."
+"The most profound connections are often found not in the constant exchange of words but in the quiet courage to remain present together."

 What you live as a couple, mirrored in 60 seconds